vcharco/gocli/Readme.md

       {Name: "-f", Description: "foo flag"},
       // We set types for param validation (Ej: --foo foobar, --limit 20, -l 20) {Name: "--foo", Type: gc.Text},
+      // This is a required numeric param (int).
+Check complete type list in a section below {Name: "--num", Type: gc.Number, Modifier: gc.REQUIRED},
-      // This is how we specify a default value and set it to required {Name: "fooDefault", Type: gc.Number, Modifier: gc.DEFAULT | gc.REQUIRED}, }},
+      // This is how we specify a default value (max 1) and set it to required {Name: "fooDefault", Type: gc.Number, Modifier: gc.DEFAULT | gc.REQUIRED}, }},
     // This is how we set a hidden command.
 This is a valid command with autcompletion